patroni/patroni/specs/dynamic_configuration.rst

 - If it exists, it contains the renamed "original" configuration.
 - If it doesn't, the original postgresql.conf is taken and renamed to postgresql.conf.patroni.
 - The dynamic options (with the exceptions above) are dumped into the postgresql.conf and an include is set in postgresql.conf to postgresql.conf.patroni.
-Therefore, we woul be able to apply new options without re-reading the conf file to check if the include is present not.
+Therefore, we would be able to apply new options without re-reading the conf file to check if the include is present not.
 - If some of the options that require restart are changed (we should look at the context in pg_settings and at the actual values of those options), a restart_pending flag of a given node should be set.
 This flag is reset on any restart.